kkelichika/javascript-mastery/README.md

 - Destructuring arrays and objects, and the spread/rest operators.
 - Object helper methods (keys, values, entries) and shorthand syntax.
 - Set and Map collections, and working with JSON.
+- Callbacks and higher-order functions (passing and returning functions).
+- Closures, private state and the module pattern.
+- How `this` works, and controlling it with call/apply/bind and arrow functions.
+- IIFEs, recursion, currying, partial application and function composition.
+- Practical patterns: debounce, throttle and memoize.